TEL:+44 20 7071 4273

 Prior to joining Gibson Dunn, Ali served at both the European Commission’s DG for Competition (DG COMP) and the UK’s competition authority.
 At DG COMP Ali acted as legal/policy advisor to case-teams in over 50 antitrust and merger cases.
 He was also lead case-handler for a number of high-profile competition and merger cases.
 In addition he was actively involved in the initiatives which reformed the EU’s policy on vertical agreements and non-cartel horizontal agreements.

-During his time at the UK competition Authority, Ali held a number of important positions including Senior Director of its Cartels and Criminal Enforcement division, Senior Director for Merger Decisions and Senior Director of Policy International (in which capacity he interacted with senior officials at agencies in the US, the EU, Japan, South Korea, Australia, Canada etc).
+During his time at the UK competition Authority, Ali held a number of important positions including Senior Director for Merger Decisions, Senior Director of its Cartels and Criminal Enforcement division and Senior Director of Policy International (in which capacity he interacted with senior officials at agencies in the U.S., the EU, Japan, South Korea, Australia, Canada etc).
 He was also a member of the authority’s highest decision-making organ, its Executive Committee.

-He is co-editor of “Faull & Nikpay: The EU Law of Competition,” which was described by European Competition Law Review as “… the best single volume work dealing with EU competition law that is available.
+He is co-editor of “Faull & Nikpay: The EU Law of Competition,” which was described by European Competition Law Review as “… the best single volume work dealing with EU competition law that is available”.
 He serves on the editorial boards of the following journals: “European Competition Law”, “World Competition”, “Antitrust Enforcement Review” and “Competition Law International”.
-Ali is a Visiting Lecturer at University of Oxford and was a Visiting Fellow at the London School of Economics and Political Science (LSE).
-In 2012, he authored an article “UK cartel enforcement: past, present, future“, which was nominated by the Global Competition Review for an award.

 London School of Economics & Political Science - 1993 Master of Science